GHeinzelmann/BAT.py/README.md

 Starting from the states created in the prep stage, we can now perform the binding free energy calculations, which will be located inside the ./fe folder.
 In this example we will use the double decoupling method (DD) with retraints to obtain the binding free energies.
 For charged ligands, one should use the simultaneous decoupling recoupling (SDR) method instead, as explained in the user guide.
 Again in the program main folder, type:

-python BAT.py -i input.in -s fe
+python BAT.py -i input-dd.in -s fe

 For each pose or crystal structure, a folder will be created inside ./fe, and inside there will be two folders, ./restraints and ./dd.
 The restraints folder contains all the simulations needed for the application/removal of restraints.
 The ./dd folder contains the coupling/decoupling of the ligand electrostatic/LJ interactions, both in the binding site and in bulk.
 A script called run-all.bash, inside the ./run_files folder, can be used to run these simulatons quickly using the PBS scripts provided.
 A similar script can be written to do the same, using your particular running protocol.

 ### Analysis

 Once all of the simulations are concluded, it is time to process the output files and obtain the binding free energies.
-Here a few parameters concerning the analysis can be set in the input.in file, such as using TI or MBAR [8] for double decoupling, number of blocks for block data analysis, and the Gaussian weights if TI is used for double decoupling.
+Here a few parameters concerning the analysis can be set in the input file, such as using TI or MBAR [8] for double decoupling, number of blocks for block data analysis, and the Gaussian weights if TI is used for double decoupling.
 Inside the main folder type:

-python BAT.py -i input.in -s analysis
+python BAT.py -i input-dd.in -s analysis

 You should see a ./Results directory inside each ./fe/pose folder, containing all the components and the final calculated binding free energy, located in the Results.dat file.
 This folder also contains the results for each of the chosen data blocks, which is useful to check for convergence and fluctuations, and is also used to calculate the uncertainties.
 This fully automated procedure can be readily applied for any other ligand that binds to the second BRD4 bromodomain, and with minimal adjustments it can be extended to several other proteins.

 ## Using the SDR and APR methods

 The SDR method is suitable for ligands with net charge, since it keeps the full system neutral during the transformations.
-The APR method presents limitations, but it could stil be useful for ligands that bind to the surface of proteins and have clear access to the solvent.
-To apply SDR/APR in addition to DD, a few parameters have to be changed or added to the BAT.py input file.
-This procedure is described in the user guide and also on Ref.
-[9].
+The APR method presents limitations, but it could stil be useful for ligands that bind to the surface of proteins and have clear access to the solvent [9].
+To apply SDR/APR in addition to DD, a few parameters have to be changed or added, which is already demonstrated in the input-sdr.in and input-apr.in input files included in this example.

+In the case of APR, the preparation, free energy and analysis steps have to be ran again using the input-apr.in input file.
+In the case of SDR, only the free energy and analysis stages have to be performed again using the input-sdr.in file.
+The three methods, especially DD and SDR, should produce consistent results if the reference state is the same from the preparation stage.

 # Extending it to other systems